sapegin/q-i/Readme.md

 * Compact and readable output
 * No unnecessary quotes
 * Color highlighted
+* Prints the whole object or only the part you need
 * Collapses huge arrays and objects (more than 30 items by default)

 ## Installation